Md-Abed-Hossen/purchase-report-system/README.md

 # Purchase Report System
 ## Overview
 This project is a full-stack system that fetches data from an API, stores it in a database, and generates a report on the top purchasers and total amount spent.
 The backend is built using Laravel, and the frontend is built using React.
-Tailwind CSS is not used, but raw CSS is applied to style the components.
+I have applied raw CSS is  to style the components.

 ## Features